 Adjustments to the date or time are disabled when the monitor is paired to the Viewfinder hub and time synchronization is configured.

-1. Touch the settings icon
+1. Touch the settings icon → Settings tab

-- 2. Touch General button. - 3.
-To change the date, touch the value section of the Date Adjust button and enter the date on the keypad. - 4.
-To change the time, touch the value section of the Time Adjust button and enter the time.
+3. To change the date, touch the value section of the Date Adjust button and enter the date on the keypad.